 The formula contains a blend of hydrators alongside the chemical (organic) UV filters, so despite the instant-absorbing effect on the skin, it never feels drying.
 Perhaps those with dry, sensitive skin might prefer something less alcohol-laden, but it has never bothered my drier areas.

 For those wondering how the SaraFit essence compares to the insanely popular Biore UV Aqua Rich Watery Essence: I think the SaraFit feels fresher on hot, sticky skin than the Biore and it stays put slightly better.
-It’s also cheaper and has more straightforward formula.
+It’s also cheaper and has a more straightforward formula.
 If you want a more velvet feel, Biore is the more appropriate option.
 I use neither on my face.